Our guide covers the essentials that you need to know about director's loan accounts, including FAQs, guidelines and tax implications.

 You'll need to record the loan on a P11D form and on your Self Assessment tax return.
 Personal taxes may be due, and your company may pay National Insurance Contributions at a rate of 13.8% on the determined value of the benefits.

-You may have to pay tax on a director's loan, depending on the length of time that you've borrowed the money for, as well as the amount you've borrowed.
+You or your company may have to pay tax on a director's loan, depending on the length of time that you've borrowed the money for, as well as the amount you've borrowed.